alinex/node-fs/README.md

 [graceful-fs](https://github.com/isaacs/node-graceful-fs)
 to normalize behavior across different platforms and environments, and to make filesystem access more resilient to errors.

+It is one of the modules of the [Alinex Universe](http://alinex.github.io/node-alinex) following the code standards defined there.

 Install
 -------------------------------------------------